jlararigger/jlr_sort_attributes/README.md

     cmds.evalDeferred('jlr_sort_attributes.create_menu_commands()')

-**Usage:**
+**How to use "Move Attributes Up" or "Move Attributes Down":**

-Select one or more user defined attributes in the channel box.
+* Select one or more user-defined attributes in the channel box.

-Click "Move Up Attr" for move the selected attributes one position up or click "Move Down Attr" for move the selected attributes one position down.
+* Click on "Move Attributes Up" to move the selected attributes one position up.
+* Or click on "Move Attributes down" to move the selected attributes one position down.

+**How to use Copy, Cut and Paste Attributes:**

+* First select an object and in the channel box, select one or more user-defined attributes.
+* Click on "Copy attributes" to copy the selected attributes.
+* Or click on 'Cut attributes' to move the selected attributes.
+*Finally select the object where you want to copy or move the previously selected attributes and click on "Paste attributes".